 Service learning is an essential part of our students’ holistic growth.
 Students in each grade level are required to complete a minimum of service learning hours depending on their grade level.
 Students should complete more than 50 service learning hours before graduation.

-Our public-private partnership allows for many enrichment opportunities, such as summer science camps for all 6th and 7th graders, a trip to Washington, D.C. for all 9th graders, and college visits and tours throughout Texas for all sophomores and juniors.
+Our public-private partnership allows for many enrichment opportunities, such as summer science camps for all 6th and 7th graders, a trip to Washington, D.C. for all high school students, and college visits and tours throughout Texas for all sophomores and juniors.